 Tannins are a form of natural organic matter produced by fermentation.
 The issue of tannins in drinking water creates a bitter taste and turns the water a yellowish or brownish hue that can stain fixtures, clothing, and other fabrics.
 When tannins are present along with iron or manganese, your water might have a red, black, or greenish color.

-Learn About Our Residential and Commercial/Industrial Water Treatment Methods
+Learn About Canney's Water Solutions for Residential and Commercial/Industrial Water Treatment Methods

 Canney’s has over 80 years’ experience serving residential and commercial/industrial customers throughout Southwest Michigan.
 We provide a variety of water filtration and treatment systems along with offering salt, bottled water, and filter delivery.
 Contact us today to discuss your water safety concerns and to schedule a free water test.